 We’ve grown and gathered a good variety of plant starts that are ready to be planted ASAP.
 Would you like some?
 Swing by our greenhouse at 2506 W. Rowan to grab a couple and/or shoot us a message to coordinate a pick up or delivery!
 Here is an updated list of plants, seeds, and food we have available.
 You can enjoy them and/or share with your neighbors!
 Above is our friend Ross from 1st Pres.
 Church who is sharing some with neighbors in need on the lower South Hill.

+Yes, those are carrots, but Monica harvested them to make room to plant beets!
+Check out our latest planting tutorial video focused on beets and other root veggies.
 What are you growing?
 Do you want suggestions or tips?
 Would you like to share some tips?
-Here is a link to our “planting tutorial” video focused on potatoes.
 Let us know what you think or what other plants and gardening techniques you’d like to learn about.

 There is nothing new about how essential it is to grow and share healthy food, but with Washington’s Phase 2 designation we can more confidently proceed with safely gathering in groups with up to 5 people outside of your household to plant, grow, harvest, and share with one another.
 Join us 5/26, (or any Tuesday) anytime between 4-6:30 p.m. for a fun, safe, planting party.
 Please wear a mask, bring gloves, and use the restroom before coming.